 Our things arrived the day after we moved.
 I love how we were on schedule.
 Though we miss hotel living, we were pretty excited to turn this house into our home.

 About 10 boxes solely for kitchen items.
-When I think about it I’m amazed at how these fit in our tiny kitchen back home?!
+When I think about it I’m amazed on how these fit in our tiny kitchen back home?!
 Our kitchen here now is twice as big and has thrice as much storage.

 I prioritized organizing and fixing the kitchen first because this is the room I frequent to since I prepare food for my family four times a day.
 It’s so satisfying to have a kitchen that’s spacious.
 I hope I can keep it neat and clean.
 Three months in and I’m happy to report its still spic and span. ☺️